DylanRussellDev/dylanium-automation/README.md

 - DBrowser can be used to specify which browser to execute the tests on.
 - DHeadless will enable/disable headless (without GUI) execution.
-- DThreads specifies how many scenarios can be run in parallel at a given time.
+- DThreads specifies how many scenarios to execute in parallel.